Stratis-Dermanoutsos/Full-Stack-Notes/Languages/Backend/Java/README.md

 The main problem with the `InputStream` class is that an instance can only be used once in its lifecycle.

-An common solution to this is by converting the InputStream to a byte array, then iterate over the array as many time as you need.
+A common solution to this is by converting the InputStream to a byte array, then iterate over the array as many time as you need.

 For a quick snippet, use the following class: